High order recombination and an application to cubature on Wiener space: A reduction algorithm for the support of a discrete measure

 is a linear system with $n+2$ variables, but only $n+1$ constraints.
-Therefore it has a non-trivial solution, which may for example be determined using Gaussian elimination.
+Therefore, it has a nontrivial solution, which may, for example, be determined using Gaussian elimination.
 Thus we may either add

-to $(\ref{eq:mass})$ or subtract
+to (\ref{eqmass}) or subtract

-from $(\ref{eq:mass})$ leaving all weights in the result non-negative and their overall sum unchanged.
+from (\ref{eqmass}) leaving all weights in the result nonnegative and their overall sum unchanged.
 In either case, by construction, the coefficient of some $x_{j}$ vanishes.
-We now have obtained a new probability measure with the same centre of mass and at least one point less in the support.
-Applying the procedure iteratively until there are only $n+1$ points left we obtain a reduced measure.
-Clearly the method requires no more than $\hat{n}$ iterations of the above procedure.
+We now have obtained a new probability measure with the same center of mass and at least one point less in the support.
+Applying the procedure iteratively until there are only $n+1$ points left, we obtain a reduced measure.
+Clearly the method requires no more than $\hat{n}$ iterations of the above procedure. \begin{remark} If $\tilde{n}$ is the dimension of the lowest-dimensional (affine) subspace of $R^{n}$ containing the set $\{(p_{1}(y),\ldots ,p_{n}(y)) | y\in \operatorname{supp}(\mu)\}$, we can continue to apply the elimination procedure described in Algorithm $1$ until $\operatorname{card}(\operatorname{supp}(\tilde{\mu}))\leq \tilde {n}+1$. \end{remark}